flygoast/ngx_http_internal_redirect/README.md

 ## Status

-This module is compatible with following nginx releases:
+This module is tested with following nginx releases:
 - 1.2.6
 - 1.2.7
+- 1.23.1

 Others are not tested.